-Imposing the relatively stable cross-sectional estimate of the income elasticity yields stable double-log interest rate elasticities for M1 and demand deposits, but not for cash.
-If the level of financial technology is adequately represented by population density and the nominal interest rate is constant in a cross-section of regions, stable cross-sectional estimates are to be expected, even from a short estimation period.
+Imposing the relatively stable cross-sectional estimate of the income elasticity yields stable double-log interest rate elasticities for M1 and demand deposit, but not for cash.
+If the level of financial technology is adequately represented by population density (PD) and the nominal interest rate is constant in a cross-section of regions, stable cross-sectional estimates are to be expected, even from a short estimation period.
 Thus, one might benefit from prior information on the size of the income elasticity obtained from cross-sectional estimation.

 Regarding the instability of the semi-log interest rate elasticity and the stability of the double-log interest rate elasticity, Miyao (2003) argues that two interest rate elasticities are not inconsistent, if one compares them using the identity (double-log interest rate elasticity)/(nominal interest rates) = (semi-log interest rate elasticity).
 We agree with his assertion.
-Note that he drew this conclusion having estimated the demand for money using both functional forms.
+Note that Miyao drew this conclusion having estimated the demand for money using both functional forms.
 Our results suggest that if we use the semi-log form, we might conclude that there is no stable relationship between the logs of the velocity measures and the call rate.
 Such a conclusion suggests that we should not use information about the demand for money for policy analysis, especially when a low interest rate policy applies.
-For example, in the zero interest rate environment, monetary assets included in M1 and other short-term assets might be perfect substitutes, in which case money demand might be indeterminate, so there is no equilibrium or long-run money demand relationship.
+For example, in the zero interest rate environment, monetary assets included in M1 and other short-term assets might be perfect substitutes, in which case, money demand might be indeterminate, so there is no equilibrium or long-run money demand relationship.
 Given the evidence of no cointegration from the semi-log functional form, information about the demand for money when interest rates are close to zero may not be useful.
 However, the stable double-log functional form suggests that one may well forecast velocity using the double-log form.
 Thus, analysis of the demand for money is useful.

 The semi-log functional form is standard in the empirical literature on the demand for money.
 To test some classes of structural model, it is better to use the semi-log form.
-For example, Nakashima and Saito's (2002) objective was to high-light nonlinear changes in the shape of the M1 demand function.
+For example, Nakashima and Saito's (2002) objective was to highlight nonlinear changes in the shape of the M1 demand function.
 Although their statistical tests implied structural breaks, their objective was to identify jumps in the interest rate elasticities and income elasticities, whereas our focus is on cointegrating relationships.
 For their purpose, the choice of the semi-log form makes sense.
 This paper does not suggest that use of the semi-log functional form is inappropriate.
 Rather, it suggests that the choice of functional form is important for policy analysis.
 Note also that the results of using the double-log form might change drastically when one allows for the possibility of a structural break.

 If the inconsistency between our results and those reported by Miyao (2003) is simply due to our inclusion of observations from 1980 to 1984, we return to the issue raised by Ball (2001).
-He points out that even when using the same method, expanding the sample size to 1996, rather than to 1987, yields significantly smaller estimates in absolute value of the income and interest rate elasticities from U.S. money demand functions for M1.
-This point is particularly relevant for Japanese time-series estimates.
-We need to update the estimates of the money demand function, and pay attention to the sample period to be analyzed.
-The results show that policy recommendations based on the demand for M1 must be made cautiously.
+Ball (2001) points out that even when using the same method, expanding the sample size to

-11. Note that the so-called liquidity trap equilibrium could emerge as an equilibrium phenomenon before the adoption of a zero interest rate policy.
-Benhabib, Schmitt-Grohe, and Uribe (2002) demonstrate that a stable liquidity-trap equilibrium may emerge before the economy reaches the zero interest rate bound.
+11 Note that the so-called liquidity trap equilibrium could emerge as an equilibrium phenomenon before the adoption of a zero interest rate policy.
+Benhabib, Schmitt-Grohe, and Uribe.
+(2002) demonstrate that the stable liquidity-trap equilibrium may emerge before the economy reaches the zero interest rate bound.
 Their liquidity traps may emerge even when an equilibrium money demand relation is well defined.
-Thus, our evidence of stable double-log interest rate elasticity does not necessarily mean that Japan is not in liquidity-trap equilibrium.
+Thus, our evidence of stable